 - Dhundhad region comprising Jaipur, Tonk, Dausa, and Sawai Madhopur

-- Braj region comprising of Bharatpur and Karauli
+- Braj region comprising Bharatpur and Karauli

 - Mewar region representing Udaipur, Kumbhalgarh, and Chittorgarh